seansegal/parity-in-the-senate/README.md

 This will setup a local server for the website.
 You should now be able to visit http://localhost:3000 in your web browser and see our visualization running locally.

 ### Web Scraper/APIs
-To generate a complete dataset for a state using the open states API as a datasource, run `./generate-complete-dataset` from your terminal.
-You will need to install a few R packages and the pyopenstates package for python.
+To run the open-states data pipeline, run
+` ./generate-complete-dataset.sh <state>`
+where the state is the two letter code for that state.
+For example, to get data on Florida, run ` ./generate-complete-dataset.sh fl`

+For this the script to run on your computer you will need
+- Python 3
+- Node
+- pyopenstates Python module
+- R (with a few packages that you will be prompted to install)

 ## Contributing
 Contributions are welcome from anyone!
 Please read our setup guide above to get started and open pull requests with any new additional features or bug fixes.